| An Essay on

 heading 26 (motor vehicles, cycles) is broken down over two pages.
 The headings

-of the three-digit nomenclature are [21]:
+of the three-digit nomenclature are [21]: 261.
+Construction of motor vehicles with

-262. Construction of bodies (coachwork), trailers and semi-trailers
+thermal engines262.
+Construction of bodies (coachwork), trailers and semi-trailers

 263. Manufacture of parts, accessories and spares for motor vehicles